andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 right way, no wrong way to create, consume, or appreciate art.
 It's intimately individual and that's what makes it beautiful.

-In 1971's *Angel From Montgomery*, American mail carryer and occasional writer of profound poetry John Prine croons,
+In 1971's *Angel From Montgomery*, American mail carryer and lyrical poet John Prine croons,

 <div class="text-muted fst-italic mx-3 mb-3">
 How the hell can a person<br>